Call 24/7 to Speak with a Local Criminal Defense Lawyer

 Pre-Indictment and Preliminary Hearings (Felony Only)

 This is a very critical window in a felony case.
-This hearing isn’t a trial, but it is a chance for your lawyer to challenge the DA’s case.
+This hearing isn’t a trial, but it is a chance for your lawyer to start challenging the DA’s case.

 The purpose of the felony hearing is for the judge to decide whether there is “reasonable cause” that you committed a felony.
 This is a low standard compared to what is required at trial (“proof beyond a reasonable doubt”), but if the evidence is totally lacking it’s possible to get the charges dismissed or reduced to misdemeanor.